serignemodou/demo-appserviceazure/README.md

 # Verify if the sampling override is apply
 1- Verify if only requests with path parcours are logged in the app insights requests logs table

+# More info
+To see the attributes in the app service logs, i added this env variable on azure app service APPLICATIONINSIGHTS_SELF_DIAGNOSTICS_LEVEL=DEBUG